google/gemma.cpp/README.md

 **What sequence lengths are supported?**

-See `seq_len` in `configs.cc`.
-For the Gemma 3 models larger than 1B, this is typically 32K but 128K would also work given enough RAM.
+See `max_seq_len` in `configs.cc` and `InferenceArgs.seq_len`.
+For the Gemma 3
+models larger than 1B, this is typically 32K but 128K would also work given enough RAM.
 Note that long sequences will be slow due to the quadratic cost of attention.

 **How do I convert my fine-tune to a `.sbs` compressed model file?**